RoboticsLabURJC/2019-phd-sergio-paniego/docs/_posts/2021-02-23-different-approaches-experiments.md

 {% include gallery id="gallery6" caption="" %}
 {% include gallery id="gallery7" caption="" %}

-# Results in test circuit
+# Results in test circuits

 In this section we are going to analyse the results for the different brains in 2 test circuits.
 For the experiments, each brain is run
 5 times on each circuit in order to have reliable data to analyse.